Why do Continuous Glucose Monitoring?

 This little device sits on the back of my arm, reading my blood sugar constantly.
 This is a little different than a blood glucose monitor as it is actually testing the sugar in the interstitial fluid rather than the blood.

 It is totally painless to put on.
 The device itself is about the size of a quarter, then gets covered up by this sticker to ensure it stays put.

 It will read my glucose readings for 14 days on one sensor.
 Then, you simply remove the sensor from your arm and put a new one on the other arm.

 The subscription also comes with a smartphone app that allows me to track my glucose readings, meals, exercise, and anything else I want to track.

-Here’s a snapshot of one week using my meter:
+Here’s a snapshot of a couple days using my meter: